 Education in Clarendon commenced shortly after 1850 and schooling was conducted on a number of sites in and around the town until the erection of the present school building in 1885.
 In those days transport was by foot or horse and it took 3 days to travel to Adelaide.
 Some of the main occupations of the town were wood carter, ironmonger, “gentleman”, miner and blacksmith.

 While the original stone building and headmaster’s house have stood the test of time very well, their interiors have altered from time to time according to the need.
 The school has always catered for 50-150 students.
 Although early records show a roll number of up to 150 students, infectious diseases, severe weather conditions and frequent absences for work or home duties, meant that only up to 100 students at a time were ever present.

-Children at our school have the opportunity to participate and engage in a broad range of subjects and curriculum areas from the Australian and South Australian Curriculum.
+Children at our school have the opportunity to participate and engage in a broad range of subjects and curriculum areas from the Australian Curriculum.
 Composite classes are a feature of Clarendon and the pedagogy engaged by teachers helps to maximise the impact of positive peer relationships and building strong connections across the school and community.
-Clarendon Primary is characterised by committed, experienced, dedicated and professional staff, loyal and supportive families and children who are active, engaged, caring and active learners.
+Learners at Clarendon Primary are characterised by their growth mindset, powerful learning skills and capacity for reflection and improvement.